hitoshi-watase/sercrod/docs/reference/directives/attribute-style.md

 :style is evaluated as part of the element render pass, alongside other colon bindings:

 - Structural directives (such as *if, *for, *each, *include, *switch, and others) decide first whether the element is present and what its child structure is.
-- After structural processing, Nablla walks through the element’s attributes.
+- After structural processing, Sercrod walks through the element’s attributes.
 - All attributes whose name starts with : are handled by the colon-binding logic.
-- For key === "style", Nablla runs the dedicated :style branch and assigns style.cssText accordingly.
+- For key === "style", Sercrod runs the dedicated :style branch and assigns style.cssText accordingly.
-- If the Nablla host re renders because data changed or an explicit update was requested, :style is re evaluated with the new scope and the inline style is updated.
+- If the Sercrod host re renders because data changed or an explicit update was requested, :style is re evaluated with the new scope and the inline style is updated.

 #### Execution model

-Conceptually, Nablla’s execution model for :style looks like this:
+Conceptually, Sercrod’s execution model for :style looks like this:

 1. Detect the colon attribute:
    - When rendering an element node, inspect its attributes.